-In QTree, the most loaded node handles 7.4% and 3.1% of the total work for Q1 and Q2, respectively.
-The additional work introduced by Q2 is distributed among participating nodes and does not affect significantly the maximum workload.
-Relative to a centralized approach, the most loaded node in QTree handles 12.5% and 5.2% of the total workload processed by a central node for Q1 and Q2, respectively.
+QTree balances load more effectively in the high node density scenario, where the most loaded node handles 7.4% and 3.1% of the total work, respectively for Q1 and Q2.
+In this setting, the additional work introduced by Q2 is distributed among participating nodes and does not affect significantly the maximum workload.
+Lower node density affects QTree negatively - in this case, the most loaded node handles 19.2% (Q1) and 12.5% (Q2) of total work, and Q2 results in a significant increase of the maximum workload (57.7%), relative to Q1.